microdc/auto-jenkins/README.md

 ## Testing using Minikube
 1. [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
-1. Start Minikube with a decent amount of memory
+2. Start Minikube with a decent amount of memory
 ```
 minikube start --memory 8192
 ```
-1. Point your docker env to the MiniKube docker instance
+3. Point your docker env to the MiniKube docker instance
 ```
 eval $(minikube docker-env)
 ```
-1. Build your image for minikube to use
+4. Build your image for minikube to use
 ```
 docker build --rm -t "microdc/k8s-jenkins:local" .
 ```
-1. Follow the instruction for 'Deploy on Kubernetes'
+5. Follow the instruction for 'Deploy on Kubernetes'

 ## Deploy on Kubernetes
 1. Create a namespace for jenkins
 ```
 kubectl create namespace jenkins
 ```
-1. Create a config map for the git repos you will use (example file repos.txt)
+2. Create a config map for the git repos you will use (example file repos.txt)
 ```
 kubectl create configmap jenkins-git-repos -n jenkins --from-file=repos.txt
 ```
-1. Create Jenkins ssh config as secrets in Kubernetes
+3. Create Jenkins ssh config and keys secrets in Kubernetes
 ```
 export DATE=$(date '+%Y-%m-%d')
 mkdir -vp "${HOME}/.ssh/jenkins"